 How Do I Know a Product Is Fake?

 The worst way to find out a product is fake?
-Your pet is stricken with very thing you were trying to protect your pet from: fleas or ticks or heartworms.
+Your pet is stricken with the very thing you were trying to protect your pet from – fleas, ticks, or heartworms.
 This is all too common.

 Sometimes we can correct this fairly easily and without disaster, if you act fast.
 A dog or cat on a fake flea prevention product shows a few fleas—we immediately treat your pet with a real product, and the fleas are gone from your pet within a few hours.
 But you still have to treat the entire household, plus every pet in your household, for fleas—no small feat.

 And sometimes it’s heartbreaking.
 A dog on a fake heartworm product gets heartworms and has to endure painful treatment and risk his life, to be cured of heartworms.
 For cats, there is no treatment for heartworms.

 Let’s not risk it!
 We never want you to get fooled by a fake product.

 Easy to Get Fooled

 We know you want the best for your pets.
 Many people who purchase prevention products from online or third-party sources truly believe they’re doing the right thing for their fur babies—and simply have no idea the products are fake.

 - Purchasing a product from what seems like a legitimate source, only to have it arrive from a different country in a different package